Can an essential oil boost your immune system?

 Posted on August 16 2020

-There is no empirical evidence indicating that using essential oils will Boost, Enhance, Support or Strengthen your immune system.
-In fact those are just Buzz Words used in the marketing of many products.
+Is there any evidence indicating that essential oils Boost, Enhance, Support or Strengthen your immune system?
+In actuality those are just Buzz Words used in the marketing of many products.

 The immune system is complex, consisting of a number of organs; primarily the thymus, bone-marrow and spleen, and a kazillion cells such as T-cells, natural killer cells, neutrophils, cytokines and neutrophils.
 Think about it, with so many structures involved, how is that an aromatic molecule can find its way into your bone marrow and alter what’s going on in there?